-Life Science research in at the University of Helsinki covers broad scope from structure, function and dynamics of molecules, microbes and cells to entire organisms and ecosystems.
+Life Science research at the University of Helsinki covers broad scope from structure, function and dynamics of molecules, microbes and cells to entire organisms and ecosystems.
 Multiple units at all four University’s campuses, but mainly Viikki and Meilahti, host life science researchers.
 HiLIFE was established in 2017 to bridge over these units and campuses and thus build even more vibrant life science community.

 Administratively HiLIFE is a research institute independent of the University’s faculties, the director of which is directly accountable to the Rector.
 HiLIFE is also the only unit at the University of Helsinki that takes responsibility of the cross-campus needs and development in the Life Science area.
 This dual role makes HiLIFE a unique entity in the University.